SorenaSalehi/SorenaSalehi/README.md

-- 🌱 I’m currently learning Java Script
+- 🌱 JavaScript , React.js
 - 📫 How to reach me : itssorenadev@gmail.com